 Ensure fruit and refractometer have equilibrated to the same temperature.

-Remove the fruit skin from the area which was marked and scanned with the F-750 with a sharp knife being careful to both fully remove the skin, but also to remove as little meat as possible.
+Remove the fruit skin from the area which was marked and scanned with the F-750 with a sharp knife being careful to fully remove the skin ONLY, taking care to remove as little tissue under the skin as possible.

 Push the 26mm circular corer to the seed of the mango in the prepared area.